PeteCookson/Wicka/README.md

 ---
 #### **Site Owner Goals**
 The website will target users who are use Airbnb and short break style accommodation who want to enhance their stay with a hamper of locally sourced products delivered prior to their arrival.
 The primary focus is on providing an easy to navigate and responsive e-commerce website that allows users to easily purchase products.
-- Have the ability to maintain the website and the content on it
-- Edit and delete all blogs and any blog comment and/or rating
-- Add, Edit and Delete any product

 #### **User Goals**
 - View and be able to easily purchase products easily and securely.
 - Process payments to pay for products.